 With KERL you can quickly train various agents to play Atari games from pixels and dive into details of their implementation.
 Here's an example of such agent trained with KERL (youtube video): Deep RL A2C Agent Playing Ms. Pacman

-Currently KERL does not support continuous control tasks and so far was tested only on various Atari games supported
+Limitations: Currently KERL does not support continuous control tasks and so far was tested only on various Atari games supported by The Arcade Learning Environment via OpenAI Gym.

 Avalanche is a simple deep learning framework written in C++ and Python.
 Unlike the majority of the existing tools it is based on OpenCL, an open computing standard.
 This allows Avalanche to work on pretty much any GPU, including the ones made by Intel and AMD, even quite old models.

 The project was created as an attempt to better understand how modern deep learning frameworks like TensorFlow do their job and to practice programming GPUs.
-Like any decent deep ML framework these days, Avalanche is based on a computational graph model.
-It supports automatic differentiation, broadcasted operations, automatic memory management, can utilize multiple GPUs if needed.
+Avalanche is based on a computational graph model.

 The framework also works a backend for Keras, so if you know Keras, you can begin to use Avalanche without the need to learn anything about it.